tristanpenman/yolo-rknn/README.md

 8 directories
 ```

-This isn't yet what we need for YOLO, so lets proceed to converting annotations and preparing the dataset.
+This isn't quite what we need for YOLO, so lets proceed to converting annotations and preparing the dataset.

 ### Converting Annotations